Philadelphia 76ers: 1946–1963: Syracuse Nationals

-With the NBA struggling financially and down to just 8 teams during the 1954–55 season, Nationals owner Biasone suggested the league limit the amount of time taken for a shot thus speeding up a game that often ended with long periods of teams just holding the ball and playing keep away.
-Biasone and Nationals' general manager Ferris calculated a 24-second shot clock would allow at least 30 shots per quarter speeding up the game and increasing scoring.
-The Shot Clock was an instant success as scoring was up 14 points per game league-wide.
+With the NBA struggling financially and down to just 8 teams during the 1954–55 season, Nationals owner Biasone suggested the league limit the amount of time that could be taken for a shot, thus speeding up a game that often ended with long periods of teams just holding the ball and playing keep away.
+Biasone and Nationals' general manager Ferris calculated a 24-second shot clock would allow at least 30 shots per quarter, speeding up the game and increasing scoring.
+The shot clock was an instant success as scoring was up 14 points per game league-wide.
 In the first season of the shot clock, the Nationals would take first place in the East with a 43–29 record.
 After a first-round bye the Nationals would beat the Celtics in four games to reach the NBA Finals for the second straight season.
 In the finals the Nationals would get off to a fast start, led by forward Schayes, taking the first two games at home against the Fort Wayne Pistons.
 As the series moved to Fort Wayne the Pistons would spark back to life taking all three games to take a 3–2 series lead.
-Back in Syracuse for Game 6 on the Nationals kept Championship hopes alive by beating the Pistons 109–104 to force a seventh game at home.
+Back in Syracuse for Game 6 on, the Nationals kept their championship hopes alive by beating the Pistons 109–104 to force a seventh game at home.
 Game 7 would be as tight as the series as George King sank a free throw to give the Nationals a 92–91 lead in the final seconds.
 King then stole the inbound pass to clinch the NBA Championship for the Nationals.

 Coming off their NBA Championship the Nationals struggled during the 1955–56 season, needing a tiebreaker over the Knickerbockers to avoid finishing in last place and make the playoffs with a 35–37 record.
-In the playoffs, the Nationals stunned the Celtics winning the first-round series in three games by taking the final two games.
+In the playoffs, the Nationals stunned the Celtics by winning the first-round series in three games, taking the final two.
 In the Eastern Finals, the Nationals played solid basketball again as they pushed the Warriors to a decisive fifth game.
 The Nationals' reign as defending champions ended with a 109–104 loss in Philadelphia.
+After the season, the team dropped gold from their uniforms, wearing just red and blue for the remainder of their tenure.

 The Nationals got off to a slow start as coach Cervi was fired and replaced by Paul Seymour.
 Under Seymour, the Nationals rebounded and finished the 1956–57 season in second place with a record of 38–34.
-In the playoffs, the Nationals had trouble knocking off the defending champion Warriors advancing to the Eastern Finals with two straight wins.
+In the playoffs, the Nationals had trouble knocking off the defending champion Warriors but advanced to the Eastern Finals with two straight wins.
 The Nationals were swept in three games by the eventual champions, the Celtics.